 These experiences may even be opportunities to make lasting connections with those in the professional industry that have the ability to launch a career.

 Internship Opportunities will be collated and posted by the Advisory Board.
 Students will apply and organizations will administrate the application / review / selection process.
 The Advisory Board will underwrite a number of these internships.

 Recording/Production Studio - In the summer of 2014, the Advisory Board engaged the Russ Berger Design Group (http://rbdg.com) for acoustical consulting and architectural design services.
 Currently in the initial design and planning process, the Advisory Board and RBDG are working together to add state-of-the art audio

 postproduction and recording facilities in support of Booker T’s academic program and media production needs.
 Specific audio facilities may include a control room, a tracking space, edit booths, a central equipment room, and associated support spaces.

 Arts District Learning Lab - Taking advantage of the school’s strategic location in the largest arts district in the country, the Advisory Board has facilitated the launch of a breakthrough program: the Arts District Learning Lab, which integrates student learning with professionals in formal, year-long courses.
-Currently partnering with the Dallas Theater Center and the Dallas Museum of Art, this cross disciplinary program marries real world experience and high level mentoring, weaving a rich fabric between the students, the faculty and the leaders of Dallas's highly renowned arts institutions.
+Currently partnering with the Dallas Theater Center, the Dallas Museum of Art, and the Dallas Symphony Orchestra,